 The National Assistance Card

-The National Assistance Card can be used in any emergency or everyday situation where a cardholder needs assistance or support.
+The National Assistance Card can be used in everyday or emergency situations where a cardholder needs assistance or support.

 Who is the Card for?

-The Card will be available to all people in Australia living with brain injury.
+The Card is currently available to people living with brain injury in Australia and autistic people in Tasmania.

-The National Assistance Card Service hope that, in the future, the National Assistance Card will be available to all Australians living with disability and/or health conditions.
+The National Assistance Card Service hope that, in the future, the National Assistance Card will be available to all people in Australia with disability and health conditions.

 Every National Assistance Card is personalised.

-- The name and phone number of the cardholder's nominated contact person;
+- Nominated contact person's name and phone number

 - The Police Assistance Line phone number.